raft-tech/raft-tech.github.io/README.md

 A blog post comprises for three things:

-1. Have your blog post in Markdown format - We recommend <https://hackmd.io>.
+1. Have your blog post in Markdown format.
 Copy/Paste the below into the editor.

     ```yaml
     ---